aspnetde/MvvmNano/README.md

 ## Demo

-Just download this repo and take a look at the demo app which can be found within the /demo folder.
+C#: If you are looking for a C# demo, just download this repo and take a look at the demo app which can be found within the /demo folder.
 Note: It's not using the NuGet packages.

+F#: [ixmrm01](https://github.com/ixmrm01) ported the current C# demo to F# and was kind enough to share it.
+You can take a look at it here: https://github.com/ixmrm01/MvvmNanoDemo

 <div id='getting-started'/>